animator/learn-python/README.md

 **Dynamic Semantics**

-As Python is an interpreted language in which the code is executed line-by-line, a python statement or expression is evaluated during run-time.
-This allows **dynamic typing** (type of a variable can change over its lifetime) and creation of dynamic objects during run-time, which provides more flexibility, usability and fewer lines of code as compared to statically-typed compiled languages like C/C++.
+As Python is an interpreted language in which the code is executed line-by-line, a Python statement or expression is evaluated during run-time.
+This allows **dynamic typing** (type of a variable can change over its lifetime) and the creation of dynamic objects during run-time, which provides more flexibility, usability, and fewer lines of code as compared to statically-typed compiled languages like C/C++.

 ## Advantages of Python